RIKEN-RCCS/lens3/v2/doc/user-guide.md

 * No event notifications support.
 * Lens3 does not support listing of buckets by `aws s3 ls`.
 Simply, Lens3 prohibits accesses to the "/" of the bucket namespace.
-It is because the bucket namespace is shared by multiple users (and MinIO instances).
+It is because the bucket namespace is shared by all users.
 * Lens3 does not support S3 CLI "presign" command.
 Lens3 does not
   recognize a credential attached in a URL.
-* Lens3 does not provide accesses to the rich UI of MinIO or the MC command.
+* Lens3 does not provide accesses to the rich UI provided by a backend server.

 ## Glossary

 * __bucket pool__: A management unit of S3 buckets.
 It corresponds to
-  a single MinIO instance.
+  a single backend.
-* __probe access__: Lens3-Reg or the administrator tool accesses
+* __probe access__: Registrar or the administrator tool accesses
-  Lens3-Mux to start a MinIO instance.
+  Multiplexer to start a MinIO instance.
 Such access is called a probe access.
-A probe access is dropped at Lens3-Mux and not forwarded to a MinIO instance.
+A probe access is dropped at Multiplexer and not forwarded to a MinIO instance.
+* __backend__: A backend refers to a backend S3 server instance.
+That is, it is a process of MinIO or rclone.

 ## Changes from v1.3.1 to v2.1.1

 * v2.1 is a code refresh.
 * Users of the service are default-allow (configurable).
-Prior registering of users is not necessary.
+Prior registering of users is optional.
 * It has a choice of a backend, rclone in addition to MinIO.
-Note that the current implementation of S3 in rclone-serve-s3 has problems (rclone v1.66.0).
+Note that the current implementation of rclone as rclone-serve-s3 has problems (rclone v1.66.0).
 * Checking access keys is done by Lens3.  v1.3 passed requests to a backend unchecked.
 * Records in the keyval-db are not compatible to v1.3.
 All records are stored in json.
-The keyval-db is changed to Valkey.
+The keyval-db is Valkey.

 ## Changes from v1.2.1 to v1.3.1